DspreadOrg/qpos/docs/post-transaction.md

 ## Chip Card Transaction

-EMV Chip card transaction is much more complicate than magnatic swipe card transaction.
+EMV Chip card transaction is much more complicate than magnetic swipe card transaction.
 The EMV kernel inside the device may need a lot of information to process the transaction, including:

 1. PIN from the card holder
 2. Current time from the application